BrentGrammer/HereHere-React-Native-App/README.md

 - Node.js with Express and Mongoose
 - MongoDB for persisting data
 - Consumes Google Places API - \* You must have billing enabled for the project in GCP for this to work

-### Find out what's happening at a place from those who are there right now!
+- AWS S3 for storing profile photo and avatars
+- Expo

 ### Features:

-- Users search places in Google Maps and chat live with other users who are there to find out what's going on.
+- Users search places via Google Maps API, select a location and chat live with other users who are there
-- Users can find out how many people are at a place - if it's crowded or not, what the crowd is like, any special deals going on, what's on the menu, etc. to determine if they want to visit without having to call.
-Get inside information from people who are there!
 - Socket.io for live chat over web sockets
 - Search for any place and get auto suggestions through the Google Places API
 - Login to save places or use the app without logging in
 - Ephemereal chat messages which are cleared every 3 hours - get the latest info on what's going on at a place
+- User profiles and photo/avatar

 ## HereHere-server Node.js backend